hurshkarkhanis/twitter-project/README.md

-# Tweet Sentiment Classification
+# Twitter Sentiment Classification

 Since I practiced linear regression in my last project, I wanted to try something different this time.
 I decided to use and tune classification models to classify tweets into categories: positive or negative.
 I ran five classification models with SKLearn as well as an LSTM recurrent neural network.

 ## Data Descripton

-I worked with a [dataset called 'Sentiment140'](http://help.sentiment140.com/for-students/) that comprised of 1.6 million tweets from the late spring, early summer of 2009, as well as their time stamp, user, tweet ID, and most importantly, their polarity.
+I worked with a [dataset called 'Sentiment140'](http://help.sentiment140.com/for-students/), that comprised of 1.6 million tweets from the late spring, early summer of 2009, as well as their time stamp, user, tweet ID, and most importantly, their polarity.
 Polatiry was listed as a 0 if a tweet was negative, 2 if a tweet was neutral, and 4 if it was positive.

 My testing data (data was pre-split into train and test) also came with a column called 'Query' which worked as a categorizer.
 For example, tweets with a query of 'obama' were about President Barack Obama, those with a query of "at&t" were about the company.

 Because I had 'query' as well as polarity, I  wanted to see which topics were the most liked and most disliked.
-Because I had the dates of each tweet, I tried to make an inference on why a certain topic was percieived a certain way.
+Because I had the dates of each tweet, I attempted to make an inference on why a certain topic was percieived a certain way.

-### Topics with highest mean polarity
+### Topics With Highest Mean Polarity
 Topic | Date | Why
 ----- | ---- | ----
-kindle2 |  may 11 - jun 10 2009 | came out few months ago
+kindle2 |  May 11 - Jun 10 2009 | came out few months ago
-obama | 	may 10 2009 |	WHCD funny speech
+obama | 	May 10 2009 |	WHCD funny speech
-lebron| may 11 2009 | 	47 points in playoff game
+lebron| May 11 2009 | 	47 points in playoff game
-danny_gokey | may 13 2009 |	appearance on American Idol
+danny_gokey | May 13 2009 |	appearance on American Idol

 *Obama was new, Lebron was popular, and Idol was huge.
 Good times.*

-### Topics with lowest mean polarity
+### Topics With Lowest Mean Polarity
 Topic | Date | Why
 ----- | ---- | ----
-iran |  june 14 2009 | 2009 election protests
+iran |  June 14 2009 | 2009 election protests
-gm | 	june 1 2009 |	files bankrupcy
+gm | 	June 1 2009 |	files bankrupcy
-at&t| june 8 2009 | 	wide spread bad service, tons of complains
+at&t| Kune 8 2009 | 	wide spread bad service, tons of complains
-aig | may 10 - may 18 2009 |	paid themselves huge bonuses
+aig | Jay 10 - may 18 2009 |	paid themselves huge bonuses

 *Both the country and the world were on the brink of the Great Recession*